visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tile-source.md

-# GeoJSONTiler
+# GeoJSONTileSource

-The `GeoJSONTiler` slices large GeoJSON data into small vector tiles on the fly.
+The `GeoJSONTileSource` slices large GeoJSON data into small vector tiles on the fly.

 The primary intended use case is to enable rendering and interacting with large geospatial datasets in the browser (without requiring data to be pre-tiled and tiles to be served from a server).